PhilHarps/music/README.md

 This assignment therefore seeks to improve access to quality musical instrument in Queensland schools by building \*a walled, two-sided marketplace "Pre:Loved" that allows verified private owners of second-hand musical instruments (i.e. parents of children who may have outgrown their instruments) to sell to primary and high schools at affordable prices.\*

 The only comparable Australian marketplace that seeks to achieve a similar aim is [Gift of Music](https://www.giftofmusic.org.au/), a non-profit drive helping rural and disadvantaged children gain access to musical instruments through volunteer donations.
-There appears to be no public listings of instruments available, operating only via private correspondence in their contact form.
+There appears to be no public listings of instruments available, operating only via private correspondence submitted to their contact form.

 <img src="https://github.com/rachelwong/music/blob/master/readme_assets/giftOfMusic.png" width="500">